Joey Barton leaves Fleetwood Town

 Fleetwood Town have parted company with manager Joey Barton.

-Barton, who was appointed Fleetwood boss in April 2018, leaves with the club 10th in League One with 20 matches played this season.
+Barton's coaching staff, Clint Hill and Andy Mangan, were also relieved of their duties along with director of football Eddy Jennings.

+The club's youth team boss Simon Wiles has been appointed interim manager, and will be assisted by Steve Macauley and Barry Nicholson along with goalkeeping coach Dave Lucas

-A club statement on Monday confirmed his departure: "Fleetwood Town can confirm manager Joey Barton has left the club with immediate effect.
+A brief club statement on Monday confirmed Barton's departure: "Fleetwood Town can confirm manager Joey Barton has left the club with immediate effect.

 "We would like to thank Joey for his work during his time at Highbury Stadium and wish him success in the future."